Frequently Asked Questions (FAQ)

 All of the services are free of charge to patrons.
 The MSU Libraries subsidizes any charges that may apply.

-From the holdings of partner libraries, ILS often can obtain books, articles, book chapters, microfilm/microfiche, dissertations, audiovisual material and musical scores needed for personal study and research.
-Some materials simply are not available from other libraries or from publishers, including some out of print materials, rare and fragile pieces, e-only resources, unique archival items, or materials for which costs become prohibitive.
+By borrowing material from other libraries we can often obtain books, articles, book chapters, microfilm/microfiche, dissertations, audiovisual material and musical scores needed for personal study and research.
+Some materials simply are not available from other libraries or from publishers, including some out of print materials, rare and fragile pieces, online resources, unique archival items, or materials for which costs become prohibitive.

 - Only one request per order form will be accepted.